geraudmathe/Locomotive-fundamentals/README.md

 - Templatized:

-  Defines whether this page should be a template for a model instance, see [this chapter](#models_templatize).
+  Defines whether or not this page should be a template for a model instance, see [this chapter](#models_templatize).

 - Published :